-NPPF and planning implications Exception Test requirements The Local Authority will need to confirm that the Sequential Test has been carried out in line with national guidelines.
+NPPF and planning g implications The Local Authority will need to confirm that the Sequential Test has been carried out in line with national guidelines.
 The Sequential Test will need to be passed before the Exception Test is applied.
-The NPPF classifies residential development as 'More Vulnerable'.
+Exception Test requirements The NPPF classifies residential development as 'More Vulnerable'.
 The Exception Test is required for this site because part of the site is located within Flood Zone 3.
 'More Vulnerable' development is not permitted in the 3.3% AEP flood extent.
 Flood Risk Assessment: Requirements and guidance for site- specific Flood Risk Assessment At the planning application stage, a site-specific FRA will be required as the proposed development site is: Located within the modelled fluvial flood zones.
 Greater than one hectare.
 All sources of flooding should be considered as part of a site-specific FRA.
 Consultation with the Local Authority, Lead Local Flood Authority, Water Company, and the Environment Agency should be undertaken at an early stage.
-Any FRA should be carried out in line with the National Planning Policy's ramework (NPPF); Flood Risk and Coastal Change Planning Practice Guidance (PPG); Nuneaton and Bedworth Council's Local Plan Policy's and Warwickshire County Council's Flood Risk and Sustainable Drainage Local guidance for developers.
+Any FRA should be carried out in line with the National Planning Policy Framework (NPPF); Flood Risk and Coastal Change Planning Practice Guidance (PPG); Nuneaton and Bedworth Council's Local Plan Policy's and Warwickshire County Council's Flood Risk and Sustainable Drainage Local guidance for developers.
 The development should be designed with mitigation measures in place where required.
 Guidance for site design and making development safe: The developer will need to show, through an FRA, that future users of the development will not be placed in danger from flood hazards throughout its lifetime.
 It is for the applicant to show that the development meets the objectives of the NPPF's policy on flood risk.
 For example, how the operation of any mitigation measures can be safeguarded and maintained effectively through the lifetime of the development.
 (Para 048 Flood Risk and Coastal Change PPG).
-The risk from surface water flow routes should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes.
-A drainage strategy should help inform site layout and design to ensure runoff rates are as close as possible to pre-development greenfield rates.
-Arrangements for safe access and egress will need to be provided for the 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, considering depth, velocity, and hazard.
-Design and acces Key messages
+The risk from surface water flow routes should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes will need to be provided for the 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, considering depth, velocity, and hazard.
+Design and access arrangements will need to incorporate measures, so development and occupants are safe.
+Provisions fo Kov mossados